DalilaSalamani/MLFastSim_Documentation/docs/G4_Inference/inference_optimization.md

 # Inference optimization

-One of the figures of merit for selecting the best performing ML fast simulation model is the one with the best accuray while keeping the memory footprint as small as possible.
+One of the figures of merit for selecting the best performing ML fast simulation model is the one with the best accuracy while keeping the memory footprint as small as possible.
 Advances in memory optimization techniques allow the task of inference to have a small memory footprint.
-Employing these techniques can result in few factors of smaller memory footprint than a non optimzed model.
+Employing these techniques can result in few factors of smaller memory footprint than a non optimized model.

 ## Optimization with ONNXRuntime